-5.1.1.1 Therapeutic Use Exemption
+ANTI-DOPIN 5.1.1.1 Therapeutic Use Exemption

-5.1.1.1.1 The Results Management Authority shall consult the Athlete's records in ADAMS and other Anti-Doping Organizations that might have approved a TUE for the Athlete (e.g., the National Anti-Doping Organization or the International Federation) to determine whether a TUE exists.
+5.1.1.1.1 The Results Management Authority shall consult the Athlete's records in ADAMS and with other Anti-Doping Organizations that might have approved a TUE for the Athlete (e.g., the National Anti-Doping Organization or the International Federation) to determine whether a TUE exists.

-[Comment to Article 5.1.1.1.1: As per the Prohibited List and the TD DL, the detection in an Athlete's Sample at all times or In-Competition, as applicable, of any quantity of certain Threshold Substances (identified in the Prohibited List), in conjunction with a diuretic or masking agent, will be considered as an Adverse Analytical Finding unless the Athlete has an approved TUE for that substance in addition to the one granted for the diuretic or masking agent.
-Therefore, in the Event of such detection, the Results Management Authority shall also determine whether the Athlete has an approved TUE for the detected Threshold Substance.]
+[Comment to Article 5.1.1.1.1: As per the Prohibited List and the Technical Document for Decision Limits for the Confirmatory Quantification of Threshold Substances, the detection in an Athlete's Sample at all times or In-Competition, as applicable, of any quantity of certain Threshold Substances (identified in the Prohibited List), in conjunction with a diuretic or masking agent, will be considered as an Adverse Analytical Finding unless the Athlete has an approved TUE for that substance in addition to the one granted for the diuretic or masking agent.
+Therefore, in the event of such detection, the Results Management Authority shall also determine whether the Athlete has an approved TUE for the detected Threshold Substance.]